NuGet/Home/accepted/2024/[TS]PMUI-Readme-rendering.md

 This UX will be displayed for both the Browse and installed tabs.
 It will also be displayed for both the solution level and project level package managers.
 ![Alt text](https://github.com/NuGet/Home/assets/89422562/81b24877-f12f-4783-905c-4a155d3c7693)
+Local packages will only be rendered in Installed tab.
+We want to avoid users browsing for packages and only seeing README for packages in the Global Packages Folder.

 When no README is available we will display a messsage in the README section.
 ![alt text](../../meta/resources/ReadMePMUI/NoReadMeFound.png)